 For consumers, ensuring that one’s credit remains in good standing goes beyond paying mortgage, auto loans, credit card bills and other financial obligations on time each month.
 Consumers should also be knowledgeable about the information contained in their reports and whether it is accurate and complete.

 Under federal law, all consumers are entitled to obtain one free credit report disclosure every 12 months from each of the 3 national consumer reporting agencies, as well as under other special circumstances.
+However, at the start of the pandemic, the agencies increased the frequency to weekly for a one-year period to help Americans understand and manage their financial health and have extended that deadline for an additional year.
 Credit report disclosures list certain information that only the consumer can see, including promotional and account review inquires and some accounts that may have been suppressed from appearing at a creditor’s request.

 Credit report disclosures are divided into sections such as the following: